Designing your Dream Home Cinema

 This is a costly project, but according to personal choices, the budget is going to be very different from one project to another.
 But let’s take it step-by-step and see how much you should save in order to have a customize cinema room that fits your needs.

 First, you need to prepare the room, which according to where you live and the customization you want, may cost somewhere between £40 and £200+ per square foot.
-This includes insulation, drywall, painting, and other materials you want to install.
+This includes insulation, plasterboard, painting, and other materials you want to install.

 You might be tempted to say that once the room is ready, it’s time to start buying the equipment.
 Well, things are not quite like that.
 Now it’s time to understand your room – you need to know how the speakers will react with the room and this requires measurements, tests, and even doing sketches.
 You do this to determine the placement of your screen, the seating configuration, and the speaker placement.
 If you know how to determine all these, you’ll only invest time, but if you need to call a specialist, you need to budget to cover the costs.